redwoodjs/redwoodjs-com-archive/docs/prerender.md

 > **Heads-up!**
 >
-> If you're pre-rendering a page that uses a third-party library, make it's "universal".
+> If you're prerendering a page that uses a third-party library, make sure it's "universal".
 If it's not, try calling the library after doing a browser check using one of the utils above.
 >
-> Look for these key words when choosing a library: _universal module, SSR compatible, server compatible_&mdash;all these indicate that the library also works in node.js.
+> Look for these key words when choosing a library: _universal module, SSR compatible, server compatible_&mdash;all these indicate that the library also works in Node.js.

 ### `<BrowserOnly/>` component